 REGULARITY R-R intervals are usual, but not always, regular.
 RATE The atrial rate cannot be determined.
 Ventricular rate is usually between 150 and 250 beats per minute.
 P WAVE QRS complexes are not preceded by P waves.
 There are occasionally P waves in the strip, but they are not associated with the ventricular rhythm.
-PR INTERVAL PR interval is not measured since this is a ventricular rhythm.
-Table 6 QRS COMPLEX QRS complex measures more than 0.12 seconds.
+PR INTERVAL There are no PR intervals present.
+Table 7 QRS COMPLEX QRS complex measures more than 0.12 seconds.
 The QRS will usually be wide and bizarre.
 It is usually difficult to see a separation between the QRS complex and the T wave.